-This half-year, two period course examines the development of the Western Hemisphere with an emphasis on the Americas.
+This one-year, one period course examines the development of the Western Hemisphere with an emphasis on the Americas.
 Using appropriate technology, students develop an understanding of current world issues and relate them to geographical, historical, political, economic, and cultural contexts.
 Students will develop, research, and answer compelling questions using various and cross-disciplinary source material.
 Students will construct organized arguments for various audiences and purposes using researched evidence and reasoning.
+Students will participate in rigorous academic discussions, emphasizing multiple viewpoints in which claims and evidence